 Every case is different, and the answer for your particular claim will be unique to the facts of circumstances of your case.
-However, here are common reasons why cases can seem to take a long time.
+However, here are common reasons why cases can seem to take a long time to settle or resolve:

 As long as a client is still receiving medical treatment for the injury, it is too early to resolve the case.
 This is because you and your attorney need to know the full extent of the damages on your claim.
 Ascertaining all of the damages on a case means your lawyer needs to know the full extent of: